 The topics that will be covered this year include the dangers of elevation-related risks.
 In addition to education, New York State has long standing laws to protect worker safety.
 As an example, New York Labor Law Section 240(1) was enacted to ensure that construction workers who are exposed to the dangers associated with heights are afforded the proper protection.
 Also known as the “Scaffold Law”, this legislation imposes a non-delegable duty upon owners and general contractors to provide workers with safety devices which will protect them from elevation-related risks.
 These elevation-related risks encompass both the dangers of workers face when working from an elevated height, and the dangers workers face when working below objects susceptible to falling due to the force of gravity.

 This law does not merely provide guidelines for a safe workplace, but it also provides for the legal protection of construction workers who are put in harms way by unsafe practices.
 The Law Offices of Louis Grandelli, P.C. is dedicated to defending the legal rights of construction workers.
-Our office specializes in litigating construction related accidents, and have successfully obtained numerous multi-million dollar results for our clients.
+Our office focuses on litigating construction related accidents, and have successfully obtained numerous multi-million dollar results for our clients.

 If you or a loved one has been seriously injured in a construction accident, please call our office to schedule a free consultation.